Why We Procrastinate on Important Tasks Despite Knowing the Consequences

 For example:

-• Watching a video now feels better than working on a report
+• Watching a show now feels more rewarding than working on a long-term project.

-• Relaxation today feels more rewarding than future success
+• Relaxing today feels more appealing than preparing for a future opportunity.

-Time inconsistency refers to the gap between what we plan to do in the future and what we actually do in the present.
+Time inconsistency refers to the gap between our future intentions and present actions.

 Perfectionism and Unrealistic Standards